chuisu/notes/C++.md

 Runtime polymorphism is when objects of different types are treated as objects of a common base type, like the class dog or cat being from the base class Animal
 Virtual functions allow for runtime polymorphism because they allow the base class to, for a given function, have a default implementation for generic use cases (in case the function has not been overridden)

+a #passbyreference and #pointers are really statements of memory pointing explicit data, rather than the data itself.
+It's redundant to have more than one instance of data, so we can point to where that data is stored in RAM rather than have to create another instance of it.
+It's important here to know that our program operates on RAM, and that each byte of RAM has an address (like a house address), that we can call upon.
+Here are some examples:
+Declaration:
+`int* thisIsAPointer;`
+	the above declares a variable that can hold the *address* of an integer.
+Initialization:
+`int x = 10;`
+`int* thisIsAPointerToX = &x;`
+	in the above, the `&` operator retrieves the address of the variable that we already called.
+	**it's important to note that `thisIsAPointerToX` in the above code does not equal 10, rather, it contains the address of `x`.
+In order to get the value of `x` we would have to dereference (see below)**
+Dereferencing:
+`*thisIsAPointerToX = 20;`
+	The above changes the value of `x` to 20 by means of changing the data stored in the address of `x`.

+If we talk about `&`, we're talking about references (references at times become aliases because they reference a piece of data (rather than point to it))
+	`int x = 10;`
+	`int& referenceToX = x;`
+		in the above, `referenceToX` has been initialized as an alias to `x`, meaning that any time we call `referenceToX` or `x` itself, we're talking about the same data.
+For example `referenceToX = 20;` `std::cout << x;` would give us 20. in the above, it's important to note that passing by reference here actually has significant impacts on how the code functions. for example, `void increment1(int num) {
+			`num ++;
+			`}`
+		`void increment2(int& num) {
+			`num ++;
+			`}`
+		`int main() {
+			`int x = 10;`
+			`increment1(x);
+			`increment2(x);`
+		`}
+			in the above, actually, increment1 does not make x = 11. increment2 makes x = 11.
+			Basically, the argument in increment1 is only a local copy (it's modifying num, not x), but because increment2 passes it by reference (num becomes an alias for x) it actually operates on x.